Interview hints and tips

 - We recommend testing your microphone and speakers, and ensuring your technology has enough battery to last the duration of the call.

 - If the lighting is too dark or too bright, then the interview panel will not be able to see your face.
-Test the lighting prior to the call, and adjust accordingly.

-Check your surroundings – Before the interview, turn on the camera to view what is in the background of the shot.
+- Before the interview, turn on the camera to view what is in the background of the shot.

 - If you have the Microsoft Teams Windows app, you can join the interview via the app.
 Alternatively, you can join via your browser instead.